VivianBass/GeneFamilies/vignettes/InputFIles.md

     Should we use the one from flybase that only has one gene or use multiple genes for each specie?

+    #### Response

+    See 'Response' for point two, please.
+We need to merge the information of genes, i.e. for each gene we need data to answer the questions:
+    - Are you a ortholog or paralog?
+    - To which gene family to you belong?

+    Ideally, we have several sets of data:
+    - A list of gene families, consisting of gene family ID, and genes belonging to the respective family
+    - A list of orthogroups, same format, i.e. group-ID and genes belonging to the respective orthogroup
+    - The same for paralogs.
+Consequenctly by mathematical set-intersection, we find the orthologs and paralogs of a gene family.

+    It is _very_ good, that we have the OrthoFinder results.
+If point two gives us not enough orthologs per family, we can check if OrthoFinder helps us out here.

 5. Paralogs